 To achieve this, they utilized a simple social engineering exploit.
 Using Greg Hoglund’s account, they contacted an administrator who had root access to the server.
 Through an e-mail exchange, they said that they had a problem logging in to the server and convinced the root admin to reset Greg’s password and also reveal his username–the two pieces of information they needed to complete their exploit and gain access to the Stratfor list of customers and their credit card files, which interestingly enough, were kept in a plane text file.

 This wasn’t unique to HBGary or Strafor.
 In all hacking cases involving private security or intelligence companies, the analysis of the attack shows that it was executed via the most common methods.
-No mission impossible scenarios took place, the root cause was just your common run of the mill information security negligence.
+No mission impossible scenarios took place, the root cause was just your common run of the mill information security negligence and incompetence.

-Regardless of how attractive privatizing intelligence and security may seem at the moment, ultimately, national intelligence should be managed by military and career civil servants that should report to elected officials, who in turn should have specific term limits.
-True, this may not be the best way, after all, Edgar Hoover’s managed to abuse the process through the term of six presidents, but in the end, as the founding fathers envisioned, the system does self correct, it has been doing it now for over two hundred years.
+Regardless of how attractive privatizing national security may seem at the moment, ultimately national intelligence should be managed by military and career civil servants that should report to elected officials who in turn should have specific term limits.
+True, this may not be the best way; after all, J Edgar Hoover managed to abuse the process throughout the terms of six different presidents.
+But in the end, the system does self-correct.
+It has been doing that now for over two hundred years.

 © Copyright 2013 Yaacov Apelbaum.
 All Rights Reserved.